Natural Products Laboratory analytical and quality assurance testing services:

 Craft Beverage Analysis

-- Automated beer test parameters including color, alcohol content, caloric content, haze, CO2 and O2 content, specific gravity, and real and apparent degree of fermentation (Anton-Paar instrumentation)
+- Beer, cider, and kombucha: Alcohol by volume, caloric content, haze, CO2 and O2 content, specific gravity, and real and apparent degree of fermentation (Anton-Paar instrumentation)

 - Microbiological screening for aerobic and anaerobic organisms, Lactobacillus, Pediococcus, and wild yeast